 - (1) All outstanding unvested Matched PRS will become immediately vested; - (2) All outstanding unvested SSARs will become immediately vested and exercisable, and all SSARs that were vested at the time of the Participant's termination of Employment and those that become vested thereafter will remain outstanding and exercisable until the expiration date of the grant, at which date the SSARs will cease to be exercisable and will terminate; and - (3) All outstanding unvested RSUs will become immediately vested and settled. - 9.
 Change in Control.
 In the event the Company undergoes a "Change in Control" as defined in Section 11 of the Plan, ECP Awards shall be treated as provided in Section 11 of the Plan. - 10.
 Clawback and Recoupment Provisions.
 Notwithstanding anything herein to the contrary, any ECP Award paid or payable in connection with the ECP shall be subject to the clawback, recoupment and forfeiture provisions of Section 32 of the Plan and Section 9 of the ESP.
-By acknowledging the ECP Award Agreement, the Participant acknowledges that any and all ECP Awards previously granted to the Participant prior to the Grant Date, and any other cash or Shares provided to the Participant following the Grant Date and under the ECP Award or otherwise under the Plan, are subject to the provisions of Section 32 of the Plan and Section 9 of the to the provisions of Section 32 of the Plan and Section 9 of the ESP. - 11.
+By acknowledging the ECP Award Agreement, the Participant acknowledges that any and all ECP Awards previously granted to the Participant prior to the Grant Date, and any other cash or Shares provided to the Participant following the Grant Date and under the ECP Award or otherwise under the Plan, are subject to the provisions of Section 32 of the Plan and Section 9 of the ESP, as applicable. - 11.
 Limits on Transfers of Awards.
 Except as provided by the Committee, no ECP Award and no right under any ECP Award, shall be assignable, alienable, saleable, or transferable by a Participant other than by will or by the laws of descent and distribution in accordance with Section 23 of the Plan.